stasis78/7dtd-mods/FarmLifeMod/FAQs.md

 These are frequently asked questions.

+## What does 'stable' mean exactly?

+These developery terms are absolutely confusing, and also ambiguous, so I will try to explain.

+For Farm Life, stable means that I will no longer be adding or removing any items, blocks, recipes, buffs, loot tables, or quests.
+I may modify existing things as bug reports come in or when Syn adds new assets.

+What this means to *you* is that item tables will not change if you update to any version of 1.8.x.
+This means that you won't suffer from any unintended item shifting.

 ## Where do I get seeds?

 Thats a wonderful question and appreciate that you asked.